ajeans/sandbox/web.md

 # Web application based on Angular2

 ## Setup
-Where we work with the following tutorial: https://angular.io/docs/ts/latest/cli-quickstart.html
+Where we work with the project creation tutorial at https://angular.io/docs/ts/latest/cli-quickstart.html

 ### Angular setup and app creation